I’m not going to lie: I almost cried inside the Schokoladefest. Tears of joy. Yeah, I like chocolate.

 - Sunday: 10am to 5pm

-If you like chocolate, Vienna has more cocoa-filled delights for you.
+If you like chocolate, Vienna has more cocoa-filled delights for you:

-Your first address should probably be to book a chocolate workshop, where you get to pour and decorate three bars, but also make an original Aztec chocolate drink.
-We had a lot of fun there.
+- Your first address should probably be to book a chocolate workshop, where you get to pour and decorate three bars, but also make an original Aztec chocolate drink.
+We had a lot of fun there

-Both Vienna’s coffee houses and Konditoreien offer chocolate in liquid and, particularly, cake form.
-The city is home to the Sachertorte, after all.
+- Both Vienna’s coffee houses and Konditoreien offer chocolate in liquid and, particularly, cake form.
+The city is home to the Sachertorte, after all

 How to get there

-Address: Karl-Farkas-Gasse 19, 1030 Vienna (assuming a return to the Marx Halle)
+Address: Karl-Farkas-Gasse 19, 1030 Vienna | Website (for the event)